 - Get support.
 Talk to a friend, join a support group in person or online.
 Talk to a therapist who is trained in trauma.
 A therapist can guide you through exercises, help with processing and give additional strategies for healing.

-- Find your “safe place” in your body or mind – this is often done with the help of a therapist, but can be done on your own.
+- Find your “safe place” in your body or mind.
 Find a memory or image that is safe, where you feel warm and protected.
 This can serve as an anchor or place to escape to when flashbacks occur.

 - Flashbacks are powerful and draining experiences.
 Be kind to yourself: